Reviews and entertainment articles by Dave Simpson

 While it is predominantly Beca’s story, the sequel would undoubtedly feel incomplete without the presence of lovable kook, Fat Amy.
 Together, these two characters are the heart and soul of the franchise.
 Rebel Wilson gets plenty of laugh out loud moments as the Bella veteran, evidently enjoying herself in the role as she delivers some hilarious quips and one liners.
 Her own singing voice is quite impressive as well, allowing her to play an integral part in bringing the movie’s music to life.

 Brittany Snow gives a fine performance as Chloe, filling the void left by Aubrey as the team’s most uptight and obsessive member.
-The script gives her a new dimension by exploring how her reluctance to embrace a world outside of collegian a capella singing has resulted in her becoming a stressed and irritable individual.
+The script gives her a new dimension by exploring how her reluctance to embrace a world outside of collegian a cappella singing has resulted in her becoming a stressed and irritable individual.
 Snow successfully conveys how Chloe is using her tenure with the Bellas as a safety net under which to hide her vulnerability and fear for the future.

 Hailee Steinfeld makes an admirable effort at carving out a place for herself within the team as freshman inductee Emily.
 Her initial arrival at the Bella household results in some of the movie’s funniest moments.
 She also enjoys a comical romantic subplot with Treblemaker/magic enthusiast Benji, played again to awkward perfection by actor Ben Platt.